chriskhanhtran/chriskhanhtran.github.io/_posts/2020-02-01-cnn-sentence-classification.md

 ***So, what is an embedding layer?***

-An embedding layer serves as a look-up table which take word indexes in the vocabulary as input and output word vectors.
+An embedding layer serves as a look-up table which takes words' indexes in the vocabulary as input and output word vectors.
 Hence, the embedding layer has shape $$(N, d)$$ where $$N$$ is the size of the vocabulary and $$d$$ is the embedding dimension.
 In order to fine-tune pretrained word vectors, we need to create an embedding layer in our `nn.Module` class.
-Our input to the model will then be `input_ids`, which is the tokens' index in the vocabulary.
+Our input to the model will then be `input_ids`, which is tokens' indexes in the vocabulary.

 ### 2.1.
 Tokenize

-The function `tokenize` will tokenize our sentences, build a vocabulary and fine the maximum sentence length.
-The function `encode` will take in the outputs of `tokenize`, perform sentence padding and return `input_ids` as a numpy array.
+The function `tokenize` will tokenize our sentences, build a vocabulary and find the maximum sentence length.
+The function `encode` will take outputs of `tokenize` as inputs, perform sentence padding and return `input_ids` as a numpy array.

 ```python